 - Soil cover prevents over-watering of plants

-The Earthbox was designed by a professional tomato grower and it took years of refinement and research before it went into production, and it shows.
-The Earthbox is not only durable - the company has some that have been in use for 15 years - it is also extremely water and fertilizer efficient, making it very environmentally friendly.
+The Earthbox was designed by a professional tomato grower.
+It took years of refinement and research before it went into production, and it shows.
+The Earthbox is not only durable but extremely efficient in its use of water and fertilizer, making it environmentally friendly.

-The Earthbox system has several advantages over conventional gardening, and one of the most important is that because your soil is covered, it is impossible to over-water your plants - which is probably the single biggest reason most container gardeners fail.
-It doesn't matter if you have a rainy summer or a dry one, if you consistently fill up the Earthbox reservoir, your plants will get the right amount moisture.
+The Earthbox system has several advantages over conventional gardening, and one of the most important is that because your soil is covered, it is impossible to over-water your plants, which is probably the single biggest reason most container gardeners fail.
+It doesn't matter if you have a rainy summer or a dry one; if you consistently keep the Earthbox reservoir full, your plants will get the right amount of moisture.

-The Earthbox is incredibly simple to assemble—it takes about 15 minutes to put the whole thing together, and planting it is a piece of cake.
-You can get wheels for your Earthbox, which is a great idea if you want to move it around, because once these boxes are planted and filled with water, they weigh around 80 pounds.
+An Earthbox is incredibly simple to assemble—it takes about 15 minutes to put the kit together, and planting it exceptionally easy.
+Putting wheels for an Earthbox may be a good idea because, once planted and watered, it can weigh about 80 pounds.

-The Earthbox comes with detailed instructions for assembly, including a diagram with suggestions of how many vegetables you should plant per box.
-While you can grow almost any plant in an Earthbox, my advice is to follow these instructions closely!
+The kit comes with detailed instructions for assembly, including a diagram with suggestions of how many vegetables you should plant per box.
 While it is tempting to grow more plants than recommended, it really is counter-productive.
-The Earthbox is based on years of research and if the instructions say to plant only two tomatoes (which they do), you should only plant two tomatoes per box, because the box and fertilizer recommendations were designed to provide nutrition and water for two plants, and those two will get huge and produce like crazy.
+Follow the kit instructions on this, because the box and fertilizer recommendations are designed for a carefully specified plant capacity.
+Don't try to squeeze more produce into the box than the instructions suggest.

-There is one caution I would give for Earthbox vegetable container gardening – stay on top of watering.
-When your vegetables are in full production, they can suck up an amazing amount of water and you will probably have to water every day.
-If you live somewhere hot, you might have to water even more than once a day.
-If you are growing tomatoes or other seeded vegetables, letting the soil get too dry can cause blossom end rot, which I have seen on some tomatoes growing in Earthboxes.
-If you do see blossom end rot, the Earthbox website suggests, to “mix 1/4 th cup of hydrated lime or pickling lime with one gallon of water and add it to the reservoir the next time you fill your Earthbox.
-Do this only once and pick off the affected tomatoes...
+One caution: Stay on top of watering.
+When your vegetables are in full production, they can consume a surprising amount of water and will require daily watering.
+In very hot climates, you may need to water more than once each day.
+If you are growing tomatoes or other seeded vegetables, letting the soil get too dry can cause blossom end rot.
+If you do see this, mix 1/4 cup of hydrated lime or pickling lime with 1 gallon of water and add it to the reservoir.
+Do this only once and pick off the affected tomatoes.